 - Pour half of the egg mixture into the skillet, stirring at the beginning, and cook until nearly set.

-- Cover half of egg with half of the sausage mixture.
+- Cover egg with half of the sausage mixture.
 Fold egg over sausage and slide onto a plate.
 Cover with marinara sauce and grated Parmesan cheese and parsley if desired.

 Really nothing.
 I love this combination o flavors, especially if the eggs are cooked firmly. (this is no place for a super fluffy omelet.)